-The following chart shows the historical and projected aggregate member contribution rates (purple bars) and City contribution rates (gold bars) compared to the projection of member plus City contributions from the prior valuation, indicated by the red line.
+The following chart shows the historical and projected aggregate member contribution rates (purple bars) and City contribution rates (gold bars) compared to the projection from the prior valuation, indicated by the red line.
 These contribution rates assume that all assumptions are met.
 The black line shows the historical and projected total normal cost rate.
 The blue line represents the historical and projected tread water rate.
 Historical rates are shown in shades of gray.